![]() |

 "Undeveloped Limits of a Mine" – means that portion of a mine where the entries have not been driven to the boundaries of the mine property.

-"Vacuum" – means pressure which is reduced below the pressure of the atmosphere.
+"Vacuum" – means pressure that is reduced below the pressure of the atmosphere.

 "Water Drainage Way" – means any drainage ditch, roadside ditch, grassy waterway or any other natural or manmade surface or underground water drainage system.